4 Ways To Handle Any Problem Part 2 Community And Society

-For instance, a writer might be able to influence others to donate to a cause or volunteer for a cause, or even persuade an official to choose a different action, while someone with societal power such as a business CEO, a politician, judge, education administrator or similar person who makes decisions for an institution can make decisions based on the inherent power of the position.
+For instance, a writer might be able to influence others to donate to a cause or volunteer for a cause or even persuade an official to choose a different action, while someone with societal power such as a business CEO, a politician, a judge, education administrator or similar person who makes decisions for an institution can make decisions based on the inherent power of the position.

 Complexifying the “4 Ways” Concepts

 The final major point I make with this video is that with regard to a particular issue, you might simultaneously be solving a problem while tolerating a related problem or piece of that problem while feeling better about another piece or a related problem, and feeling miserable about still another piece.
 This idea is adapted from motivational interviewing’s stages of change model and deals with how change is complex and non-linear.

 For instance, suppose I am trying to get a specific policy initiative passed at any level of government.
 I might simultaneously be:

 - Using influence and/or time to reach out to politicians with the power to pass the law (solving the problem) AND working through the action stage of change.